sguazt/prometheus/README.md

 >
 > *Prometheus: a flexible toolkit for the experimentation with virtualized infrastructures*
 >
-> Concurrency and Computation: Practice and Experience, 2017.
+> Concurrency and Computation: Practice and Experience, 30(11), 2018.
->
-> In Press.
 >
 > doi:[10.1002/cpe.4400](https://doi.org/10.1002/cpe.4400).